awsdocs/amazon-rekognition-developer-guide/doc_source/video-cli-commands.md

 **To configure Rekognition Video and upload a video**

 1. If you haven't already, create an IAM service role to give Rekognition Video access to multiple Amazon SNS topics\.
 Note the ARN\.
-For more information, see [](api-video-roles.md#api-video-roles-all-topics)\.
+For more information, see [Giving Access to Multiple Amazon SNS Topics](api-video-roles.md#api-video-roles-all-topics)\.

 1. [Create an Amazon SNS topic](http://docs.aws.amazon.com/sns/latest/dg/CreateTopic.html) by using the [Amazon SNS console](https://console.aws.amazon.com/sns/v2/home)\.
 Prepend the topic name with *AmazonRekognition*\.
 Note the topic Amazon Resource Name \(ARN\)\.